-- Covered assets in both numerator and denominator; - Assets excluded from the numerator for GAR calculation (covered in the denominator); and - Assets not covered for GAR calculation.
+- Assets excluded from the numerator for GAR calculation (covered in the denominator); and - Assets not covered for GAR calculation.

 Covered assets comprise all on-balance sheet assets other than those excluded altogether from the GAR, where such exclusions relate to exposures to central governments, central banks and supranational issuers.
 Lending towards, or financing of, local governments where the use of proceeds is unknown (i.e. general purpose lending) is also excluded from the GAR.
 These assets are all excluded from both the numerator and denominator of the GAR.